bfitzy2142/NET4901-SP-SDLENS/README.md

 # NET4901-SP
 SDLens is a monitoring application for OpenFlow based networks which use the OpenDaylight controller.
-It proviedes real time information from the OpenFlow switches, as well as an interactive topology of the network.
+It provides real time information from the OpenFlow switches, as well as an interactive topology of the network.

 This entire application was built using the web-framework Flask.